Bailamos: Cover versions

 In 1999, Japanese singer Hideki Saijo sang the Japanese version of "Bailamos" under the title "Bailamos ~ Tonight We Dance" and has a remix version of the same song in 2000 under the title "Bailamos 2000".
 A year after the "Bailamos" release, in 2000, Sean Paul sampled the melody of the refrain in his song "Tiger Bone" featuring Mr. Vegas on his debut studio album Stage One.
 The use was uncredited, changing the lyrics from "Bailamos... let the rhythm take you over, bailamos... te quiero, amor mio" to "Tiger bone... when mi drink it and rub on a piece a stone... di gal dem bend up, when mi sen up".
-American Idol auditionee William Hung covered the album for his 2004 album ‘Inspiration’ albeit was quite negatively received.
+American Idol season 3 auditionee William Hung covered the album for his 2004 album Inspiration, albeit it was quite negatively received.